fcabissi/useful-stuff/python-for-wsl2.md

 `dism.exe /online /enable-feature /featurename:VirtualMachinePlatform /all /norestart`

 3. Restart your computer to complete the WSL install.
 4. Set WSL2 as your default version.
-Open Windows Terminal as Administrator (either , and run the following command in a PowerShell tab:
+Open Windows Terminal as Administrator and run the following command in a PowerShell tab:

 `wsl --set-default-version 2`